auronen/CoM-itemlist/ITM_CAT_FOOD.md

 |image| ![ITFO_POORPATE](https://github.com/auronen/CoM-itemlist/blob/master/img/ITFO_POORPATE.png?raw=true) |
 |-|-|
 Insert code|**ITFO_POORPATE**
-Name|P‚tÈ from leftovers
+Name|P√¢t√© from leftovers
 Nobody wants to know|0
-what leftovers were used to make this p‚tÈ,|0 but anyone who's hungry will eat it with relish.|0 Hitpoint bonus:|65
+what leftovers were used to make this p√¢t√©,|0 but anyone who's hungry will eat it with relish.|0 Hitpoint bonus:|65
 Value:|21